Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

    If the label would be very long, for instance if the needed setting is a very long url (40+ characters), you should write your own ``get_label``.

+has_duplicate
    The method ``has_duplicate`` will receive a QuerySet of destinations and a dict of settings for a possible destination and should return True if a destination with such settings exists in the given QuerySet.
+By default it will use ``MEDIA_SETTINGS_KEY`` to lookup the most important piece of information in the settings.

 ``raise_if_not_deletable`` should check if a given destination can be deleted.
 This is used in case some destinations are managed by an outside source and